atinfo/awesome-test-automation/java-test-automation.md

 - frameworks and wrappers
     * [Selenide](http://selenide.org/) - Concise API around Selenium to write stable and readable UI tests.
     * [Thucydides](http://www.thucydides.info/) - An innovative open source library that helps you write more effective automated acceptance tests, and uses these acceptance tests to generates rich documentation and reports about your product and project.
+    * [SikuliX](http://www.sikulix.com/) - SikuliX automates anything you see on the screen of your desktop computer running Windows, Mac or some Linux/Unix.
+It uses image recognition powered by OpenCV to identify and control GUI components.
+This is handy in cases when there is no easy access to a GUI's internals or the source code of the application or web page you want to act on.
 - extensions
     *